django-hijack/django-hijack/README.md

 * Handle hijack using URLs on non unique email addresses.
 * unset_superuser example for signals
 * Store info in user's profile (see #3 comments, Use case: 'Notify users when they were hijacked', see above)
+* "got it" Link in notification to remove notification and flag from session.
+This is useful if hijack is used to switch between users and HIJACK_NOTIFY_ADMIN is True.

 #Contribute